Succession of the Roman Empire: Imperial Spain

-The Hispano-Gothic Monarchy, recognized himself, politically and legally, as the heir and successor of Roman Empire in Hispania, using the Roman symbols of monarchy.
-Also, two Roman usurpers of the Visigothic Kingdom attempted to claim imperial authority: Burdunellus (496) and Petrus (506).
+The Hispano-Gothic Monarchy, recognized himself politically and legally as the heir and successor of Roman Empire in Hispania, using the Roman symbols of monarchy.
+Additionally, two Roman usurpers of the Visigothic Kingdom attempted to claim imperial authority: Burdunellus (496) and Petrus (506).

-Then, during Middle Ages in Spain, some iberian monarchs, mostly from Kings of Castile and Kings of Leon, used the title of Imperator totius Hispaniae, in which there were claims, no only of the suzerainty over the other kings of the peninsula (both Christian and Muslim), but also the king's equality with the rulers of the Byzantine Empire and Holy Roman Empire.
+During the Middle Ages in Spain, some iberian monarchs, mostly from Kings of Castile and Kings of Leon, used the title of Imperator totius Hispaniae, in which there were claims, not only of the suzerainty over the other kings of the peninsula (both Christian and Muslim), but also the king's equality with the rulers of the Byzantine Empire and Holy Roman Empire.

-The last titular of Eastern Roman emperor, Andreas Palaiologos, sold his imperial title (and his domains in Morea) to the Catholic Monarchs of Spain (Ferdinand II of Aragon and Isabella I of Castile) in his will, written on 7 April 1502, designating them, and their successors (the future Spanish monarchs) as his universal heirs.
-Andreas argue that The Spanish kings held, through the Aragonese line, the ownership of the duchy of Athens and Neopatria, also because in Spanish noble circles there was a belief that the Álvarez de Toledo familiy (cousins of Ferdinand of Aragon) descended from the ancient Byzantine imperial lineage of the Komnenos.
-So, he was hoping that the Spanish Army would launch a crusade (during Ottoman–Venetian wars) from their south-italians domains in Apulia, Calabria and Sicily, to conquer the Peloponnese, before moving on to Thrace, Macedonia and Constantinople.
-However, no Spanish monarch is known to have used the Byzantine imperial titles.
-Then, in 1510, Pope Julius II revoked Alexander VI's granting of the title of King of Jerusalem to Louis XII of France, and transferred it to Ferdinand the Catholic (which was included in his title of King of Naples after Treaty of Blois).
+The last titular holder heir to the rank of Eastern Roman emperor, Andreas Palaiologos, sold his imperial title, along with his domains in Morea, to the Catholic Monarchs of Spain (Ferdinand II of Aragon and Isabella I of Castile) in his will, written on 7 April 1502, designating them, and their successors (the future Spanish monarchs) as his universal heirs.
+Andreas argued that the Spanish kings held, through the Aragonese line, the ownership of the duchy of Athens and Neopatria, also because in Spanish noble circles there was a belief that the Álvarez de Toledo family (cousins of Ferdinand of Aragon) descended from the ancient Byzantine imperial lineage of the Komnenos.
+He was hoping that the Spanish Army would launch a crusade (during Ottoman–Venetian wars) from their south-Italians domains in Apulia, Calabria, and Sicily to conquer the Peloponnese, before moving on to Thrace, Macedonia, and Constantinople; however, no Spanish monarch is known to have used the Byzantine imperial titles.
+In 1510, Pope Julius II revoked Alexander VI's granting of the title of King of Jerusalem to Louis XII of France, and transferred it to Ferdinand the Catholic (which was included in his title of King of Naples after Treaty of Blois).
 This gave a step to make the confrontation with the Ottoman Empire in the Mediterranean in the Spanish-Ottoman wars, against Turkish claims of being Rome Successor.